AudithSoftworks/Basis/readme.md

 * [Back-end] _Completely localized routes_ - access your endpoints and URLs in your own language, with Unicode support.
 * [Front-end/UI] _Back-end control panel_ - comes with built-in control panel, featuring sample pages for your to expand upon.
 * [Front-end/UI] _Custom web-fonts, web typography support_ - build and use your own web-fonts with included toolset, from any TTF/OTF fontsets.
-* [DevOps/CI/CD] _Docker support_ - fully Dockerized package with pre-built PHP 5.7, 7.0, HHVM containers.
+* [DevOps/CI/CD] _Docker support_ - fully Dockerized package with pre-built PHP 5.6 and 7.0 containers.

 ### Installation

-Coming soon!

-### Setting up your Developer Environment
+#### Setting up your Developer Environment

 I have included a build script in ```./storage/scripts/dev-env/build.sh``` inside of which you can see steps necessary to spin up desired Docker configuration and prepare your development environment.
 Steps involved are:

 1. Build or pull necessary Docker containers.
-2. Start your desired Docker-Compose configuration (any of: PHP 5.6, 7.0 or HHVM).
+2. Start your desired Docker-Compose configuration (any of: PHP 5.6 or 7.0).
 3. Update your ```/etc/hosts``` file to point to the primary container in your Docker configuration - generally ```php_XXX``` is the primary container, which is linked to ```php_XXX-fpm``` and other machines.
 4. Create ```.env``` file, containing your environmental variables.
 5. Switch into the primary container environment, to start building your environment: